yeexunwei/lung-cancer-image-classification/README.md

  Lung cancer image classification in Python using LIDC dataset.

 ## Project Objective
-- To identify the best local feature extraction method for lung cancer classification
+- To identify the best local feature extraction and image transformation method for lung cancer image classification
 - To develop a model for lung cancer classification
 - To develop a prototype of image classification tool to categorize malignant and benign lung nodules

 ### Methods Used
 * Image Transformation
-* Dimension Reduction
+* Dimensionality Reduction
 * Machine Learning

 ### Technologies